 Why you’ll love this recipe

-- Homemade is more flavorful and rich than any commercially made, store-bought stock
+- More flavor – homemade is more flavorful, rich and gelatinous than any commercially made, store-bought product

-- You save money!
-You can spend a small fortune on quality stock.
+- Save money – store-bought can cost a small fortune.
 Making your own is incredibly inexpensive.

-- You choose the ingredients and flavors to include.
-You decide if you want in include onions and garlic - or not!
+- You choose the ingredients – you're in control of the ingredients and flavors to include.
+You decide if you want in add onions and garlic - or not!
 Make your own low-FODMAP broth for your no onion no garlic recipes.
-Or, eliminate salt to make a low-sodium broth.

-- Making your own is healthier.
-Pressure cooker broth extracts more vitamins and minerals from the ingredients.
+- Homemade is healthier – pressure cooking extracts more vitamins and minerals from the ingredients

-- Collagen - Collagen is a highly bioavailable source of protein that turns into gelatin when cooled.
+- Collagen – a highly bioavailable source of protein.
+This is what turns into gelatin when broth is cooled.
 It is almost a perfect protein, containing 18 of 20 amino acids that can aid in digestive support and contribute to healthy skin, hair, nails and joints.
-Protein in collagen has also been associated with increased muscle mass and weight loss (Pubmed9).
+Protein in collagen has also been associated with increased muscle mass and weight loss.

-- Chondroitin and glucosamine source - The connective tissue and cartilage are rich sources of natural chondroitin and glucosamine that contribute to joint health
+- Chondroitin and glucosamine source – connective tissue and cartilage that are part of the carcass are rich sources of natural chondroitin and glucosamine that can contribute to joint health

-- Vitamins and minerals - The marrow of chicken bones is rich in vitamins K2 and A and minerals such as zinc, manganese, selenium, iron and boron.
+- Vitamins and minerals – marrow in bones is rich in vitamins K2 and A and minerals such as zinc, manganese, selenium, iron and boron.
 It also contains omega fatty acids.

-- Healing amino acids - Abundant in proline, glycine and glutamine, these benefit the digestive system by healing the digestive lining.
-Glutamine helps to maintain the integrity of the intestinal barrier (Pubmed7), contributing to the repair of leaky gut.
-Glycine has been shown to have anti-inflammatory properties, and has a role in prevention of several inflammatory diseases (Pubmed8) helping to fight inflammation, making bone broth an excellent post-workout recovery drink.
+- Healing amino acids – abundant in proline, glycine and glutamine, these benefit the digestive system by healing the digestive lining.
+Glutamine helps to maintain the integrity of the intestinal barrier, contributing to the repair of leaky gut.
+Glycine has been shown to have anti-inflammatory properties and has a role in prevention of several inflammatory diseases helping to fight inflammation, making this an excellent post-workout recovery drink.

 Is bone broth ketogenic?